Once data have been acquired and processed, CDIP makes them

 of Oceanography, under the sponsorship of the U.S. Army Corps of

-Engineers and the California Department of Boating and Waterways."
+Engineers and the California Department of Parks and Recreation."

 Back to top